iberov/retropie_ipac2_setup_wiki/README.md

 Take some time and compare them to the Map image above.
 Look at the HotKeys Enabled section on the image and you will understand what value should correspond to each hotkey.

-Take notice that on some of the hotkeys a value “nul” is written.
+Take notice that on some of the hotkeys a value `“nul”` is written.
 This value completely disables the button function!

 Now that I have organized the lines of code in what I think is a more convenient way what I did next is to copy and paste them in this arrangement inside each of the System Specific configurations files.

-SIDE NOTE
-Be careful!
+**SIDE NOTE:** Be careful!
 Beside the keyboard configuration inside the config files you will find lines like this one:

 ```
 input_player1_a_btn =